ChristophePRAT/Tetris-Cpp/README.md

 4. Eliminate the worst individuals (1/2 of the population)
 5. Create new individuals by crossing over the best individuals (choosing random weights from the best individuals to create the new ones)
 6. Repeat step 2 to 6
-### DQN
+### RL algorithm
-Our DQN algorithm is based on the following steps:
+Our RL algorithm is based on the following steps:
 1. Create a NN
 2. Define a heuristic function that evaluates the state of the game
 3. Play the game and randomly store states in a replay buffer